Virtus Thesis Award for Nobility Studies

 In addition to the award, the winning student receives the sum of €500,- and is given the opportunity to rework the thesis into an article that will be published in Virtus, Journal of Nobility Studies, pending the judgement of the editors and two external referees.

 The Virtus Thesis Award for Nobility Studies 2018 is awarded to Joris van Son for his thesis Studying Music at Home: Eighteenth-Century Dutch Domestic Music-Making (Research Master Musicology, Utrecht University), supervised by dr. Rebekah Ahrendt.
-The Virtus thesis Award 2018 will be awarded in Utrecht during a mini symposium with lectures from Maarten Prak, Hans Cools, Conrad Gietman, Elyze Storms-Smeets, and of course the winner himself.
-The programme (in Dutch) is available here.
+The jury was formed by prof. dr. Maarten Prak (chair), prof. dr. Hans Cools, dr. Conrad Gietman and dr. Elyze Storms-Smeets.

 The Virtus Thesis Award for Nobility Studies 2016 was presented to Gerrit van Oosterom for his Dutch thesis Gronden van vermaak.
 Een reconstructie van de ontwikkeling van de buitenplaatscultuur en het buitenplaatslandschap langs de Oude Rijn tussen Leiden en Utrecht (1600-1900) (University of Groningen), supervised by prof. dr. Yme Kuiper.
 The jury was formed by prof. dr. Willem Frijhoff (chair), dr. Conrad Gietman, dr. Sophie Reinders and dr. Elyze Storms-Smeets.